 - Override block padding: Override the default value set by your theme that controls how much space to pad around blocks in this section.

-Please note that many of these section options are designed only to work with our unmodified Tiger theme.
-They may not behave as expected if WDS created a custom theme for your site.
+Please note that many of these section options are designed only to work with the unmodified Tiger theme.
+They may not behave as expected if WDS created a custom theme for your site or if your site has CSS modifications.

 Editing and Removing Sections